Guy Woolfenden: Biography

-Woolfenden was born in Ipswich and educated at Westminster Abbey Choir School, London, and Whitgift School, Croydon.
-He studied music at Christ's College in Cambridge and went on to study at the Guildhall School of Music and Drama.
-He joined the Royal Shakespeare Company in Stratford-upon-Avon in 1961 and was Head of Music from 1963 to 1998.
-He was Artistic Director of the Cambridge Festival from 1986 to 1991.
+Woolfenden was Artistic Director of the Cambridge Festival from 1986 to 1991.
 In 1995 he was a founder director of the English Music Festival which became the Stratford on Avon Music Festival.
 He was the Chairman of the Denne Gilkes Memorial Fund, a charity which supports young musicians and actors.
-He was the founder of the publishing company, Ariel Music.
-Woolfenden married Jane Aldrick in 1962 and they had three sons.
+Woolfenden conducted three productions with the Scottish Opera, as well as the first British productions of Nielsen's Saul and David, Tchaikovsky's Maid of Orleans and Liszt's Don Sanche.
+With his wife Jane he was the founder of the publishing company, Ariel Music, in Banbury, Oxfordshire.